Pre-Professional Training in German

 Students interested in applying to the FU-BEST internship program should first approach Study Abroad office, which oversees Carolina’s relationship with the Free University.

-Securing an Internship, Option 2: German-American Exchange Internships
+Option 2: German-American Exchange Internships

 - GERM 204 and possess a upper intermediate command of German (meaning be currently enrolled in GERM 301 or higher), and